encs-humanoid/devops/README.md

 $ vagrant destroy
 ```

-If you destroy the VM, a new one will be pulled when you run "vagrant up" the next time.
+If you destroy the VM, a new one will be provisioned when you run "vagrant up" the next time.
 Your code stays
 in the directory you created on your local machine; only the VM is affected with the vagrant commands.

 Much more can be done with Vagrant, which you can learn about from the <a href="http://docs.vagrantup.com/v2/">Vagrant Documentation</a>.